workplacesystems/milia/README.md

 # milia

-Milia is a multi-tenanting gem for hosted Rails 4.0.x applications which use the devise gem for user authentication and registrations.
-Milia comes with tailoring for common use cases needing multi-tenanting with user authentication.
+Milia is a multi-accounting gem for hosted Rails 4.0.x applications which use the devise gem for user authentication and registrations.
+Milia comes with tailoring for common use cases needing multi-accounting with user authentication.

-## Basic concepts for the milia multi-tenanting gem
+## Basic concepts for the milia multi-accounting gem

-### multi-tenanting highlights
+### multi-accounting highlights

 * should be transparent to the main application code
 * should be symbiotic with user authentication
 * should raise exceptions upon attempted illegal access
-* should force tenanting (not allow sloppy access to all tenant records)
+* should force accounting (not allow sloppy access to all account records)
-* should allow application flexibility upon new tenant sign-up, usage of eula information, etc
+* should allow application flexibility upon new account sign-up, usage of eula information, etc
 * should be as non-invasive (as possible) to Rails code
-* row-based tenanting is used
+* row-based accounting is used
-* default_scope is used to enforce tenanting
+* default_scope is used to enforce accounting

-The author used schema-based tenanting in the past but found it deficient for the following reasons: most DBMS are optimized to handle enormous number of rows but not an enormous number of schema (tables).
+The author used schema-based accounting in the past but found it deficient for the following reasons: most DBMS are optimized to handle enormous number of rows but not an enormous number of schema (tables).
 Schema-based tenancy took a performance hit, was seriously time-consuming to backup and restore, was invasive into the Rails code structure (monkey patching), was complex to implement, and couldn't use Rails migration tools as-is.

-### tenants/users vs organizations/members
+### accounts/users vs organizations/members

-A tenant == an organization; users == members of the organization.
+A account == an organization; users == members of the organization.
-Only organizations sign up for new tenants, not members (users).
+Only organizations sign up for new accounts, not members (users).
 The very first user of an organization, let's call him the Organizer, is the one responsible for initiating the organizational signup.
-The Organizer becomes the first member (user) of the organization (tenant).
+The Organizer becomes the first member (user) of the organization (account).
-Thereafter, other members only obtain entry to the organization (tenant) by invitation.
-New tenants are not created for every new user.
+Thereafter, other members only obtain entry to the organization (account) by invitation.
+New accounts are not created for every new user.

 ## Version